nvatuan/DOnlineJudge/README.md

 ![Admin Submission](https://raw.githubusercontent.com/nvatuan/PBL-DOnlineJudge/tmp/screenshots/admin-submission-de.png)

-*The DOJ admin interface is versatile, and can be efficiently used for anything from managing users to authoring problem statements, auditting submissions,..*

 ## Technical/System Analysis
 For more information, (eg. how our system was built, and how it performs,...) you can check them [here (.PDF)](https://github.com/nvatuan/PBL-DOnlineJudge/raw/tmp/DOnlineJudge%20System%20Technical%20(Eng).pdf).